Highlights from the Ratings and Financial Report for Mondelez International Inc. (MDLZ)

 Sponsored

-MDLZ currently public float of 1.39B and currently shorts hold a 0.77% ratio of that float.
-Today, the average trading volume of MDLZ was 7.83M shares.
+The average price from analysts is $73.85, which is $8.11 above the current price.
+MDLZ currently public float of 1.39B and currently shorts hold a 1.00% ratio of that float.
+Today, the average trading volume of MDLZ was 7.91M shares.

 MDLZ’s Market Performance

-MDLZ stocks went up by 0.50% for the week, with a monthly drop of -2.76% and a quarterly performance of 9.83%, while its annual performance rate touched 21.30%.
-The volatility ratio for the week stands at 1.68% while the volatility levels for the past 30 days are set at 2.05% for Mondelez International Inc..
-The simple moving average for the period of the last 20 days is -0.67% for MDLZ stocks with a simple moving average of 5.46% for the last 200 days.
+MDLZ stocks went down by -0.79% for the week, with a monthly drop of -2.95% and a quarterly performance of 8.68%, while its annual performance rate touched 22.03%.
+The volatility ratio for the week stands at 2.33% while the volatility levels for the past 30 days are set at 2.03% for Mondelez International Inc..
+The simple moving average for the period of the last 20 days is -1.82% for MDLZ stocks with a simple moving average of 3.75% for the last 200 days.

 Analysts’ Opinion of MDLZ